cyberark/conjur/design/providers/kubernetes_secrets_storage_csi/conjur_csi_provider_solution_design.md

 ## Solution

-The proposed solution aims to implement a CyberArk Conjur provider for Kubernetes Secrets Store Container Storage Interface (CSI) driver.
-This solution allows Kubernetes pods to seamlessly fetch secrets from a Conjur instance using the service account token via the `authn-jwt` authenticator.

-Please note that there is a proof of concept accompanying this solution design.
-This can be found at [./conjur_csi_provider_poc](./conjur_csi_provider_poc).

-The core of the CyberArk Conjur provider is a gRPC server that listens on a Unix domain socket.
-It implements the `CSIDriverProviderServer` interface, which is defined by the Secrets Store CSI Driver project and located in the `sigs.k8s.io/secrets-store-csi-driver/provider/v1alpha1` package.
+The CyberArk Conjur provider is a gRPC server that listens on a Unix domain socket.
+It implements [the `CSIDriverProviderServer` interface](https://github.com/kubernetes-sigs/secrets-store-csi-driver/blob/2f3535d4e318a35b76bafb728650a15271f8d4d1/provider/v1alpha1/service_grpc.pb.go#L77-L84), which is defined by the Secrets Store CSI Driver project.
+At a high-level the provider's work is to serve `MountRequest`, which includes configuration parameters and the Kubernetes service account token of the requesting workload.
+The provider must use the Kubernetes service account token to authenticate to Conjur via the the `authn-jwt` authenticator.
+Once, authenticated the provider must fetch the appropriate secrets, and incorporate the values into the `MountResponse`.

 The `CSIDriverProviderServer` interface includes the `Mount` and `Version` methods: